Do you spend enough time outdoors?

 But this is probably the most novel app we’ve reviewed so far.

-Which is why it’s gotten the attention it has (like being labeled a “sweatcoin scam” and all that.)
+This is why it’s gotten the attention it has (like being labeled a “sweatcoin scam” and all that.)
 So, what’s our final verdict?
 Give it a try.